-In the case of a short power outage, this could be enough to keep your company running.
+This could also be enough to keep your company running for a short time.
 It may also give you a warning allowing you to safely shut down machinery that could be dangerous were it to suddenly turn off.

 Do not plug generators into power outlets directly, it’s advisable to use some form of stabilizers or surge.
 Do not also use a generator when it’s wet and never refuel when it’s so hot.